SrFlipFlop/srflipflop.github.io/_posts/2018-08-15-Valentine.md

 ![](/images/posts/Valentine/img13.png "SSH connection")

+### Different privilege escalation

 > Note: These machine have different ways to elevate privileges, but probably the author patched the DirtyCow exploitation and now is only possible the path that he designed.
 This way of elevate privileges is more interesing than a simple exploit.

 Once we have the shell and discardted the elevation with some OS exploit, it's time to enumerate some files to find another path for the privilege escalation.
 With **find** tool we find the *dev_sess* file in */.dev/* directory wich our user have read and write privileges.

 ![](/images/posts/Valentine/img14.png "Search files")